officialalikhani/kubernetes-ansible-cluster/Readme.md

 # Kubernetes Cluster Installation and Initialization with Ansible

-## This guide outlines the steps to install and initialize a Kubernetes cluster on Ubuntu using Ansible.
 ## Prerequisites
+This guide outlines the steps to install and initialize a Kubernetes cluster on Ubuntu using Ansible.

-Ubuntu machines to serve as master and worker nodes.
-Ansible installed on your local machine.
+Ubuntu machines to serve as master and worker nodes, Ansible installed on your local machine.
 SSH access to the target machines with sudo privileges.
-Basic knowledge of Ansible and Kubernetes.

 ## Here are the steps to configure SSH key access to the nodes: